Last Updated on November 18, 2020

 It happens.
 In fact, according to the Centers for Disease Control and Prevention, one in six US adults over-drinks about four times a month.

-So if you’re looking to still enjoy your drinks this holiday season (and beyond) without the burden of a hangover, here are some simple tips to keep in mind.
+So, what’s the best way to avoid a hangover this holiday season?
+If you’re looking to still enjoy your drinks at Christmas or New Year’s parties (and beyond) without the burden of feeling awful later, here are some simple holiday hangover tips to keep in mind.

 For example: I want to have fun tonight and not have any regrets tomorrow morning.
 Therefore, I commit to having no more than 1 drink per hour and a maximum of 3 drinks.
 I will drink at least 1 glass of water between each drink.
 I will drink slowly and really enjoy and savor the beverage.
 If I have more than 3 drinks, I know that I will be hungover and will be unable to focus on my work meeting tomorrow, go Christmas shopping, or enjoy time with my kids.